madeByRM/InterviewPrep/README.md

 # InterviewPrep
-This repo contains coding problem working solutions.
+This repo contains coding problems with working solutions.
 Feel free to add your own!